khan7720/shinobi-k/README.md

 7. docker deploy
 8. boss(big mission like jlpt)
 9. equipment and currency
-10. mango and multiple data source
+10. mongo and multiple data source